 - Name – The name of the theme.

 - Foreground color – The color of the text used on the report.

-- Background color – The color of the background of tables and button colors used on the report.
+- Background color – The background color of the tables and buttons used on the report.

 - Table accent – A highlight color applied to parts of the table and matrix visualizations.